Ayushpandey2026/Ayushpandey2026/README.md

 ---

 ### 🌱 Currently Learning

-- Scalable REST APIs, Microservices
+⚙️ Building Scalable APIs
+Using Node.js, Express.js, and REST best practices for reliable backend development.

+🧩 Microservices Architecture
+Exploring service decomposition, API gateways, and inter-service communication.

-- Data Structures & Algorithms for interviews
+📚 Data Structures & Algorithms
+Preparing for interviews with a focus on problem-solving and code efficiency.

+🔐 Authentication & Security
-- OAuth2, JWT, and authentication patterns
+Learning OAuth2, JWT, and secure auth flows for full-stack apps.

+🟦 TypeScript
+Strengthening type-safe development for frontend and backend projects.

-- TypeScript & Test Automation (Jest, Cypress)
+🧪 Test Automation

----
+Writing unit tests with Jest and end-to-end tests with Cypress.

 ### 💞️ Looking to Collaborate On